History of the Los Angeles Lakers: 1996–2004: O'Neal and Bryant dynasty

-2004-2016: The Kobe Bryant era
+2004–2016: The Kobe Bryant era

-2004–2007: Rebuilding
+2004–2007: Self-destruction and rebuilding

 The following summer after the 2003–04 season, the Lakers made many changes.
-Jackson was burned out, and the Lakers' management was unwilling to raise his salary from $6 million a year to $12 million that he wanted to continue.
+Jackson was burned out, and the Lakers' management was unwilling to raise his salary from $6 million a year to $12 million which he wanted to continue.
 Also, assistant coach Tex Winter said Jackson announced at the 2004 All-Star break that he would not want to return to the Lakers if Bryant returned.
 The long-simmering tensions between Shaquille O'Neal and Kobe Bryant finally came to a head.
 When Jackson was not retained as coach (a move many believed to have been orchestrated by Bryant), O'Neal demanded a trade and it was granted; he went to the Miami Heat in return for Lamar Odom, Caron Butler, and Brian Grant.
 Bryant tested the free-agent market, before deciding to stay with the Lakers.
 Jackson retired to his ranch in Montana and Rudy Tomjanovich came in as the new head coach.

 Gary Payton was dealt to Boston and Karl Malone retired after undergoing knee surgery, but not before the possibility of his return was eliminated when he and Bryant had a falling-out.
-Despite all of the offseason movement, the Lakers did manage a 24–19 start at the beginning of the 2004–05 season, but it was at this time Tomjanovich left the team for health concerns.
-The Lakers struggled without Tomjanovich, but were still able to manage a 32–29 record and were in position to make the playoffs.
-However, the Lakers were not able to overcome late season injuries to Bryant and Odom, and went on to lose 19 of their last 21 games, finishing with a record of 34–48.
+Despite all of the offseason movement, the Lakers did manage a 24–19 start at the beginning of the 2004–05 season, but it was at this time that Tomjanovich left the team for health concerns.
+The Lakers struggled without Tomjanovich but were still able to manage a 32–29 record and were in position to make the playoffs.
+However, the Lakers were not able to overcome late-season injuries to Bryant and Odom, and went on to lose 19 of their last 21 games, finishing with a record of 34–48.
 With that record, the Lakers missed the playoffs for the first time in 11 years and this was the fifth time in franchise history to do so.

-Despite all of this, Bryant continued to set records, including becoming the youngest player to reach 14,000 points, and setting a franchise record with 43 consecutive made free throws.
+Despite all of this, Bryant continued to set records, including becoming the youngest player to reach 14,000 points and setting a franchise record with 43 consecutive made free throws.
 The team also made 100% of their free throws three times, the first time since 1991–92.
 But all of that amounted to little, as the Lakers ended the season below .500 and missed the playoffs.

 The 2005–06 season would see the Lakers reunite with Phil Jackson.
 Jackson's year off, including vacationing in Australia, left him rejuvenated, whereas the Lakers' struggle in 2004–05 caused Jerry Buss to reconsider his willingness to meet Jackson's salary demands.

 In the off-season, the Lakers' most significant player personnel moves had been acquiring Kwame Brown from Washington in exchange for Caron Butler and Chucky Atkins, and drafting center Andrew Bynum straight from high school.